HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **FR14: Proactive Period Setup Notification**: The system shall generate a notification for Admins when an evaluation period concludes, prompting them to schedule the next logical period and providing a one-click action to begin the duplication process.
 -   **FR15: In-Use Resource Protection**: The system must prevent the archival or deletion of any resource (e.g., Form Template) that is currently assigned to an active or scheduled Evaluation Period.
 An attempt to do so must result in a clear error message explaining the dependency.
 -   **FR16: Secure Account Verification**: To enhance security, account verification links sent to new users must automatically expire 24 hours after they are issued.
+-   **FR17: Administrative Re-aggregation**: The system must provide a secure, admin-only API endpoint to trigger a full recalculation of all final, normalized scores for a given historical evaluation period.
+This enables reprocessing of data if scoring logic or configuration (like score weighting) is updated.
+A UI for this feature is not required for V1.

 #### **Non-Functional Requirements**